 Top tips for spreading some festive cheer

-If you’re struggling to think of ways to keep your office Christmas celebrations fresh this year, or have never really paid the holidays much attention in your workplace, then here are ten tips from the experts on Christmas staff rewards – as well as other things you can do to make the cold, dark days of the season that little bit brighter!
+So if you’re struggling to think of ways to keep your company celebrations fresh, then here are ten tips from our experts on how to reward your employees this Christmas.
+We’ll also cover other things you can do to make the cold, dark days of the winter that little bit… brighter!

-It may not be practical all year round, or for all types of organisation, but providing your staff with some flexible working over Christmas (if you can) is a very generous gesture that will impact your staffing levels very little in the short term.
+It may not be practical all year round, or for all types of organisations, but providing your employees with some flexible working over the Christmas period is a generous gesture that will impact your organisation with limited disruption in the short term.

 A simple one, this – not everyone likes Christmas, and not everyone observes Christmas.
 Whether it’s for religious or personal reasons, there will be members of your team who just don’t want to engage with the festive fun – so don’t force them to.